Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Introduction

-In addition to these baseline evolutionary algorithms, this paper extends the conference version~\cite{DBLP:conf/ppsn/Roostapour0N18} by investigating the performance of NSGA-II~\cite{DBLP:journals/tec/DebAPM02} and SPEA2~\cite{zitzler2001spea2}, as the representatives of advanced evolutionary algorithms, in the dynamic environment.
-We use Jmetal package as the base of our implementations and modify the algorithms to perform on the dynamic KP~\cite{DBLP:journals/aes/DurilloN11}.
-Each of the algorithms calculate a specific fitness value based on the non-dominance rank and position of each individual among the others in the objective space.
-We compare these algorithms with MOEA\_D, as it outperforms the other baseline evolutionary algorithms, and investigate the performance of advanced techniques in NSGA-II and SPEA2 against the simple approach of MOEA\_D.
-Our experimental results illustrates that while NSGA-II and SPEA2 react faster to a dynamic change, MOEA\_D can find better solution if it has enough time before the next dynamic change.
-We also show that the techniques for producing well-distributed non-dominated solutions prevent these algorithms to improve their best feasible solution.
-Thus, we address this problem by presenting an additional elitism to address this problem.
+This paper extends its conference version~\cite{DBLP:conf/ppsn/Roostapour0N18} by a theoretical runtime analysis, which compares the performance of the basic single- and multi-objective approaches for the knapsack problem with dynamically changing constraints, and an experimental investigation of the performance of NSGA-II~\cite{DBLP:journals/tec/DebAPM02} and SPEA2~\cite{zitzler2001spea2}, as representatives of advanced evolutionary multi-objective algorithms, in the dynamic environment.
+We use jMetal package as the base of our implementations and modify the algorithms to perform on the dynamic KP~\cite{DBLP:journals/aes/DurilloN11}.
+Each of the algorithms calculates a specific fitness value based on the non-dominance rank and position of each individual among the others in the objective space.
+We compare these algorithms with \EAd, as it outperforms the other baseline evolutionary algorithms, and investigate the performance of advanced techniques in NSGA-II and SPEA2 against the simple approach of \EAd.
+Note that such comparison requires some modification in the selection and fitness functions of NSGA-II and SPEA2 to make us able to compare their results with \EAd.
+Our experimental results illustrate that while NSGA-II and SPEA2 react faster to a dynamic change, \EAd can find better solutions if it has enough time before the next dynamic change.
+We also show that the techniques for producing well-distributed non-dominated solutions prevent these algorithms from improving their best feasible solution.
+We address this problem by presenting an additional elitism approach to be introduced into NSGA-II and SPEA2 and show its benefit on our benchmark set.